djberg96/file-temp/README.md

 You may need to use the mingw build in order to use this library.

 Also, there was a bug with the `GetTempFileName` function on certain versions of MS Windows that may cause a failure.
-However, if you'r patched up you should not see it.
+However, if you're patched up you should not see it.

 ## License